-Field Description IP1 Access to Switch Defines the first management station IP address from which the device can be managed.
-IP2 Access to Switch Defines the second management station IP address from which the device can be managed IP3 Access to Switch Defines the third management station IP address from which the device can be managed.
+Field Description IP Access to Switch (1-10) Defines the management station IP address from which the device can be managed.
+IP Subnet Mask to Switch (1-10) Defines the second management station IP Subnet Mask address from which the device can be managed

-2. Define the IP1, IP2, and IP3 Address fields to define the remote management stations.
+2. Define the IP1-10 Address fields and Subnet Mask to define the remote management stations.
+Configuring Port Security